Toniiiio/sivis/style_guide.md

-The style guide is build on the tidyverse style guide: https://style.tidyverse.org/pipes.html with the following adaptions:
+The style guide is build on the tidyverse style guide: https://style.tidyverse.org/pipes.html with the following emphasis / adaptions:

+- We value both expressive as well as short file names.
+If in conflict the first is preferred over the second.

+**good**

+    share_price

+**bad**

+    shr_prc

 -  The magrittr operator %<>% will be used